datatrans/docs.pci-proxy.com/get_started.md

 Get ready to start collecting cardholder data and more.
 The following sections describe how to use the PCI Proxy Sandbox:

-1. Create a Sandbox Account

-2. Generate a Security Sign

-3. Choose your API

-3. Add a Channel, Third Party or Payment Gateway to your Sandbox

-4. Start collect or extract payment information

 ---